Welcome to the chatty world of intelligent virtual assistants

 How often have you opened a website and seen the little chat box pop up in the bottom right corner of the screen?
 You probably immediately closed it out and ignored it.
 We’ve all done it.

 That’s why your intelligent virtual assistant needs to get and keep your attention.
-Just like at a real-life cocktail party, your intelligent virtual assistant needs to start the conversation with an engaging opener that people want to interact with.
+Just like at a real-life cocktail party, your AI virtual assistant needs to start the conversation with an engaging opener that people want to interact with.

 One way that Conversica does this is by giving the intelligent virtual assistant some context for the interaction.
 When they get inbound leads, for example, from a conference, event, or trade show, they can start the conversation by referencing that particular event.